 How it works:

-• Payments are transferred instantly and transparently to the creator’s wallet.
+- Payments are instantly and transparently transferred to the creator’s wallet.

 Earnings vary based on engagement, pricing structure, and platform tokenomics.